maximishchenko/ansible_1c_postgres_pro_install/roles/1c_postgres_pro_installation/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role (for instance, without variables passed in as parameters):

 ```
 ---